jonathansayer/list_of_english_numbers/README.md

 ```
 As a User
-I would like to be able to enter any number from 1 - 1 million and receive a list of numbers in between.
+I would like to be able to enter any number from 1 to 1 million and receive a list of numbers in between.
 for my own amusement.

 As a User